ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 The `amp-subscriptions` extension triggers the following analytics signals:

+1. `subscriptions-started`
+ - Triggered when `amp-subscriptions` is initialized.
+ - Data: none.
+2. `subscriptions-service-registered`
+ - Triggered when `amp-subscriptions` is able to resolve the instance of the service.
+A service is free to initialize itself at anytime on the page.
-1. `subscriptions-service-activated`
+3. `subscriptions-service-activated`
  - Triggered when a configured service is selected and activated for use.
 See [Selecting a service](#selecting-a-service).
  - Data: `serviceId` of the selected service.
+4. `subscriptions-entitlement-resolved`
+ - Triggered when the entitlement fetch for a service is complete.
+ - Data: `serviceId` and `action` of the selected service.
+ - Data: `serviceId` of the selected service.
-2. `subscriptions-access-granted`
+5. `subscriptions-access-granted`
  - Triggered when the entitlement from the selected service grants access to the document.
  - Data: `serviceId` of the selected service.
-3. `subscriptions-access-denied`
- - Triggered when the entitlement from the selected service denies access to the document.
- - Data: `serviceId` of the selected service.
-4. `subscriptions-paywall-activated`
+6. `subscriptions-paywall-activated`
  - Triggered when the entitlement from the selected service does not grant access to the document.
  - Data: `serviceId` of the selected service.
-5. `subscriptions-service-registered`
+7. `subscriptions-access-denied`
- - Triggered when `amp-subscriptions` is able to resolve the instance of the service.
-A service is free to initialize itself at anytime on the page.
+ - Triggered when the entitlement from the selected service denies access to the document.
  - Data: `serviceId` of the selected service.
-6. `subscriptions-service-re-authorized`
+8. `subscriptions-service-re-authorized`
  - Triggered when re-authorization of a service is complete.
 A service can request re-authorization after any action is performed e.g., `login`.
 A new entitlement is fetched for the service after re-authorization is complete.
  - Data: `serviceId` of the selected service.
-7. `subscriptions-action-delegated`
+9. `subscriptions-action-delegated`
  - Triggered just before a delegated service action is handed off to the other service.
-See [Action delegation](##action-delegation).
+See [Action delegation](#action-delegation).
  - Data: `serviceId` and the delegated `action` of the selected service.
-8. `subscriptions-entitlement-resolved`
- - Triggered when the entitlement fetch for a service is complete.
- - Data: `serviceId` and `action` of the selected service.
-9. `subscriptions-started`
- - Triggered when `amp-subscriptions` is initialized.
- - Data: none.
 10. `subscriptions-action-ActionName-started`
  - Triggered when the execution of action `ActionName` starts.
  - Data: none.